 A growing number of stores are offering online grocery shopping.
 Aside from being able to shop from anywhere with an internet connection, benefits of online grocery shopping include flexible delivery options, easy returns and daily deals.

-Who shops at supermarkets?
+Who shops at grocery stores?

 Individuals shop at neighborhood grocery stores for non-perishable foods, fresh produce and fresh foods such as meat, dairy and baked goods.